GreyTheCoder/VEE-Voice-Eye-Expression-/README.md

-VEE — Voice, Eye, Expression AI Assistant
+VEE — Real-Time Video Conferencing Platform
-VEE is a sophisticated MERN stack application that bridges the gap between human-like interaction and AI.
-By leveraging the OpenAI API, it provides a seamless chat experience with real-time streaming, secure authentication, and persistent memory.
+VEE is a high-performance, full-stack video communication platform built to handle real-time media streaming.
+By utilizing WebRTC and Socket.io, it provides a seamless experience for video calls, screen sharing, and instant messaging.

 🔗 Live Links
 Frontend: https://vee-voice-eye-expression-frontend.onrender.com